THE REAL SEVEN PLAGUES

 This applies to the history of the Church as outlined mainly in Rev 2, 3, 7, 12 and 14.
 It applies to the history of Jerusalem and the Jews as outlined mainly in Rev 5 to 11.
 It also applies to the history of the powers that have opposed God's people, known collectively in Scripture as the "Beast", as found mainly in Rev 13 and 15 to 18.

 The seven plagues were to be poured out on the Beast powers that ruled the "earth" of God's Holy Land (Rev 16:2), because of their crimes against Jerusalem and God's people.
 God is protective of His city and people, and He says "vengeance is mine" (Dt 32:35).
-The plagues, or curses, are called "last plagues" in Rev 15:1 because at the time of writing, five of the heads of the Beast had already come and gone (Rev 17:10).
-These previous five heads had obviously already suffered God's plagues at the time that they ruled over Jerusalem.
-It was the final powers that ruled Jerusalem that were to incur the last seven plagues.
+The plagues, or curses, are called "last plagues" in Rev 15:1 because at the time Revelation was written, five of the heads of the Beast had already come and gone (Rev 17:10).
+These previous five heads had already suffered God's plagues at the time that they ruled over Jerusalem.
+The final powers that ruled Jerusalem were the ones that were to incur the last seven plagues.

 Crucial to understanding the seven plagues, is having an understanding of the seven trumpets of the seventh seal, because they are directly related to each other.
 The first three trumpets involved the sixth head of the Beast, Rome, and so consequently the first three plagues were poured out on the Romans.